strimzi/proposals/075-connector-offsets-support.md

 ## Motivation

-Previously if users wanted to list, update or delete offsets for a connector they had to interact with the relevant Kafka topics directly.
+Previously if users wanted to list, update or delete offsets for a connector they had to interact with the relevant consumer groups for sink connectors or directly write to the Kafka Connect internal offsets topic for source connectors.
 [KIP-875][kip] adds new endpoints to let the user do this more easily.
 There are multiple reasons a user might want to manage offsets, for example (as listed in the KIP):
 * Resetting the offsets for a connector while iterating rapidly in a development environment (so that the connector does not have to be renamed each time)